shwina/still-magic/_en/bib.md

 **Gore2014**{:#b:Gore2014}: Micha Gorelick and Ian Ozsvald: *High Performance Python*.
 O'Reilly Media, 2014. *A guide to writing efficient numerical code in Python.*

+**Grue2015**{:#b:Grue2015}: Steve Gruenert and Todd Whitaker: *School Culture Rewired: How to Define, Assess, and Transform It*.
+ASCD, 2015. *The source of a much-quoted observation on culture.*

 **Hadd2010**{:#b:Hadd2010}: Steven Haddock and Casey Dunn: *Practical Computing for Biologists*.
 Sinauer Associates, 2010. *FIXME*

 **Hann2018**{:#b:Hann2018}: Christoph Hannebauer, Marc Hesenius, and Volker Gruhn: "Does Syntax Highlighting Help Programming Novices?". *Proc.\ 2018 International Conference on Software Engineering (ICSE'18)*, 2018. *FIXME*